Tram-One/hover-engine/README.md

   subtract: (storedValue, number) => storedValue - number }
 ```
-Excluding from the `init` action, all actions are provided with the following arguments:
+Excluding the `init` action, all actions are provided with the following arguments:
  - current state of the store (for this group of actions)
  - value passed into the action call
  - actions from the Hover-Engine